nursahketene/bentobox/README.md

 The definitions and categorization are not meant to be taken literally.
 They are meant to explain what parts does an application include.

 This application is created by [Nur Sah Ketene](https://nursahketene.com) for [Rails Girls](http://railsgirls.com)

+Please find the live version of the application [here](http://bentoboxapp.herokuapp.com)